When is the best time of day to go whale-watching?

 What kind of whales do we see and when?
 Whale sightings around the Salish Sea are changing.
-A few years ago, salmon-eating resident killer whales were regularly spotted from May through October, feeding on chinook salmon, their staple diet.
-But due to a drastic decline in the abundance of chinook salmon in recent years, they’re in here less often.
-As of June 2019, Eagle Wing Tours has chosen not to view this critically endangered population on our tours, to give them the space to find the chinook salmon they so desperately need.
+A few years ago, salmon-eating resident orcas were regularly spotted from May through October, feeding on chinook salmon, their staple diet.
+But due to a drastic decline in the abundance of chinook salmon in recent years, we’re seeing them less often.
+When they do appear it tends to be later in the season.

-On the other hand, we continue to have record sightings of mammal-eating transient (aka Bigg’s) killer whales feeding on seals, sea lions, porpoise and occasionally, larger whales.
-Transient killer whales can be seen anywhere in the Salish Sea, at any time of year.
+On the other hand, we’re having record sightings of mammal-eating transient (aka Bigg’s) orcas feeding on seals, sea lions, porpoise and occasionally, larger whales.
+Transient orcas can be seen anywhere in the Salish Sea, at any time of year.

-(For more information on the different killer whale ecotypes in this region, see “Why are there so many different types of killer whales?”)
+(For more information on the different orca ecotypes in this region, see “Why are there so many different types of killer whales?”)